 Fire Science Technology

-The MCC Fire Science Technology program provides high-quality fire service education for both entry-level firefighters and current fire service professionals seeking to further their knowledge and skill set.
+The MCC Fire Science Technology program provides high-quality fire service education for entry-level firefighters and current fire service professionals seeking to further their knowledge and skill set.

 Firefighters conduct fire inspections to ensure code compliance, as well as provide fire- and life-safety education to the community.